-EC 386 International Business Enterprise 5 MGMT 486 International Management 5
+ECON 386 International Business Enterprise 5 MGMT 486 International Management 5

-Choose four from the following:20EC 330 International Economic Events and Business Decisions20MGMT 320 Global Environment of BusinessBUSA 370BUSA 370 Business and International LawBUSA 476FIN 446 International Corporate and Trade FinanceMKTG 456 International Marketing(Other international electives approved by the director of international business)
+Choose four c ourses from the following options: 20 International Economic Events and Business Decisions MGMT 320 Global Environment of Business BUEN 370 Business and International Law BUEN 476 International Law FINC 446 International Corporate and Trade Finance MKTG 456 International Marketing Othon inter national electives approved by the discuss of interest 11.

+Other international electives approved by the director of international business

-IV.
-Supplemental Activities
+Supplemental Activities:

-The student must complete one supplemental activity from the following:
+Choose one supplemental activity from the following four:

-1. Demonstrate competency in a foreign language throught the 135 level.
+- 1. Demonstrate competency in a foreign language throught the 135 level.
 This competency is ordinarily achieved by successful completion of the three-course sequence: 115, 125, and 135.
 No course in the sequence can be taken pass-fail, corresondence, or by audit basis.
 Placement into other than the beginning course of the sequence is achieved by acceptable performance on the Foreign Language Competency Examination.
-Latin and other languages not in use will not be accepted.

-2. A five-credit internship with a company involved in international business approved by the Albers Placement Center.

-3. An international study tour sponsored by the Albers School of Business and Economics.

-4. A minimum of one quarter (15 quarter credits) of related studies abroad in an acceptable program.
+Latin and other languages not in use will not be accepted. - 2.
+A five-credit internship with a company involved in international business approved by the Albers Placement Center. - 3.
+An international study tour sponsored by the Albers School of Business and Economics. - 4.
+A minimum of one quarter (15 quarter credits) of related studies abroad in an acceptable program.
 The course work must be approved prior to study abroad by the Albers School and Seattle University.

 Please note: 1.
 Students working toward a minor in international business are subject to the same grade requirements as students pursuing a major in business administration.
 2. Students applying for the minor are required to take at least 20 credits in international business at Seattle University.
-See policy for minors page 42.
+See policy for minors on p.
+43.